facebookresearch/minihack/README.md

 Furthermore, it features commands that procedurally generate diverse grid layouts in a single line.

 For more information, check out our [interactive tutorial](./notebooks/des_file_tutorial.ipynb) or the [documentation](https://nethackwiki.com/wiki/Des-file_format) on NetHack Wiki..

-## NetHack

-NetHack is one of the oldest and arguably most impactful videogames in history, as well as being one of the hardest roguelikes currently being played by humans.
-It is procedurally generated, rich in entities and dynamics, and overall an extremely challenging environment for current state-of-the-art RL agents, while being much cheaper to run compared to other challenging testbeds.

 # Installation